Reasoning about identifier spaces: How to make Chord correct: Reasoning about ring structures in identifier spaces

 (6) Every $p_s$ node is a leaf of exactly one tree.
 It must be a leaf of some tree, because it begins a path of best successors that must end at a $p_d$ node.
 It cannot be a leaf of more than one tree, because no node has more than one best successor.

-(7) Every tree rooted at a $p_d$ node has exactly one leaf that is a $p_s$ node.
-It cannot have two such leaves $p1_s$ and $p2_s$, because the source principal closest to the destination principal would be skipped by the path of the furthest source principal.
+(7) Every tree rooted at a $p_d$ node has at least one leaf $p_s$, which is the principal node closest to $p_d$ in reverse identifier order.
+It cannot have two such leaves $p1_s$ and $p2_s$, because the source principal closer to the destination principal would be skipped by the path of the farther source principal.

-It must have at least one such leaf $p_s$.
-Contrary to this statement, imagine that it does not.
-Then the principal node $pc_s$ closest to $p_d$ in reverse identifier order begins a path that leads to some other principal destination, skipping $p_d$ in identifier order, which is a contradiction.

 {\it Summary:}